openaq/aqi-hub/docs/indices/uae.md

 # United Arab Emirates (UAE)

-## Air Quality Index (AQI)
+## Emirati Air Quality Index (EAQI)

 ## Background

-The UAE has an established Emirati Air Quality Index as _established_ by the United Arab Emirates Ministry of Climate Change and Environment as of 2023 [3].
+The UAE has an established Emirati Air Quality Index as _established_ by the United Arab Emirates Ministry of Climate Change and Environment as of 2023 [^3].
 The Emirati Air Quality Index incorporates the pollutants PM<sub>10</sub>, O<sub>3</sub>, SO<sub>2</sub>, and NO<sub>2</sub> as controlled by the National Ambient Air Quality Standards (_as established by the UAE Cabinet Decree 12 of 2006  Regarding Regulation Concerning Protection of Air from Pollution, Annex 8_), as well as PM<sub>2.5</sub>.

 The Emirati Air Quality Index holds data validation procedures regarding the averaging period for sub-index calculations.
 For 8 and 24 rolling averaging periods, there must be a minimum 75% coverage rate, equal to at least 6 and 18 valid hourly averages respectively.
-If there is a lack of sufficient valid data for calculations and all available hourly values are “below the standards'', the sub-index for the respective pollutant is reported as null [3].
-If there is a lack of sufficient valid data and at least one of the values is “above the standards,” the maximum hourly value is used to estimate the sub-index [3].
+If there is a lack of sufficient valid data for calculations and all available hourly values are “below the standards'', the sub-index for the respective pollutant is reported as null [^3].
+If there is a lack of sufficient valid data and at least one of the values is “above the standards,” the maximum hourly value is used to estimate the sub-index [^3].

-Additionally, when the hourly concentration of pollutant exceeds the following values, the respective sub-index is reported as null [3]. _The reason behind this invalidation of exceeding concentration is not clarified, nor the reasoning behind the threshold exact values._
+Additionally, when the hourly concentration of pollutant exceeds the following values, the respective sub-index is reported as null [^3]. _The reason behind this invalidation of exceeding concentration is not clarified, nor the reasoning behind the threshold exact values._

 <table>
   <tr>